Caitlin's Way: Guest stars

-David Seeger is Caitlin's long lost dad and Katherine's husband, first appearing in "The Promise Part 1".
-David left Caitlin and her mother Katherine when she was four years old, and she had not seen him ever since and is still bitter towards him for leaving.
+David Seeger is Caitlin's long lost father and Katherine's husband, first appearing in "The Promise Part 1".
+David left Caitlin when she was four years old, and she had not seen him ever since and is still bitter towards him for leaving.
 In Season 1, Caitlin tried to find him, but changed her mind at the last minute because she got scared.
 David's a sculptor.
 David was falsely accused of running a counterfeit scam in High River.
 After a fight with Caitlin when he missed the Father – Daughter hockey tournament, he almost left High River, but the two of them eventually made things right.
 David admitted to Caitlin that he has always felt guilty about leaving Caitlin and her mother Katherine, but explains to her why he did.
 David moved to High River in "The Promise Part 2".